 Why is my dog twitching in their sleep?
 Vet's guide to dreaming vs seizures

-Below, Dr. Ellen Marcinkiewicz reveals everything you need to know about your dog twitching in their sleep, including why it happens, how to tell the difference between twitching and a seizure, and the signs to look out for that indicate it’s time to call a vet.
+To help put your mind at ease, we heard from Dr. Ellen Marcinkiewicz who reveals everything worth knowing about why your dog is twitching in their sleep, the key differences between twitching and a seizure, and the warning signs to look out for — including when it’s time to speak to a vet.

 Ellen is a qualified veterinarian with over eight years of experience in small animal practice, working in her home country of Australia and at the Massey University Teaching Hospital in New Zealand.
 Ellen then moved to the UK, where she worked as a locum vet before making the transition into veterinary communications.
 Ellen lives with her husband and their borzoi Yeti, and in her free time enjoys travel, yoga, modern calligraphy and dog walks around her home in Somerset